ajwills72/critical-thinking/docs/psyc411tara.md

-# TARA / PTT support for PSYC411 workshops in Week 3
+# TA support for PSYC411 workshops in Week 3

 ## Where, when, what?